szunami/blog-1/2016-11-18-processors-part-two.md

 stream some more time for memory to come in before it has to work, and reduces CPU idle time by increasing the amount of work ready to be done.

-# Instruction Set
+## Instruction Set

-This is the only part of the article actually relevant to you if you’re here for programming.
+> This is the only part of the article actually relevant to you if you’re here
+> for programming.
+{:.bq-safe role="complementary"}

 A CPU’s *instruction set* and *instruction set architecture* are its interface to the outside world.
 These are specifications of how binary numbers should be